CookSnap/CookSnap/README.md

-# CookSnap · Alpha v0.1
+# CookSnap · Alpha v0.2

 CookSnap is a full-stack pantry ops platform built with Next.js App Router + Supabase.
 Scan barcodes, OCR receipts, or add items manually while a Supabase backend keeps risk bands, households, and recipes in sync.
-This Alpha v0.1 README walks through the exact setup from a blank machine, outlines current features, what’s coming next, and how the stack fits together.
+Alpha v0.2 adds a household shopping list workspace, richer pantry groupings, a profile hub, and refreshed branding.
+This README walks through the setup, current features, what’s coming next, and how the stack fits together.

 ## Installation & Setup (from zero)
 1. **Clone the repository**